 The Shareholders Agreement provides for certain shareholder rights, including information and inspection rights, board representation rights and protective provisions.
 The inspection rights and board representation rights will terminate immediately prior to the consummation of this offering, provided that this offering qualifies as a Qualified IPO, which is defined under the Shareholders Agreement as a firm commitment underwritten public offering of the ordinary shares of the Company (or depositary receipts or depositary shares thereof) in the United States on the New York Stock Exchange or the Nasdaq Global Market pursuant to an effective registration statement under the United States Securities Act of 1993, as amended, or on the Hong Kong Stock Exchange, or another international recognized stock exchange approved by our board of directors.
-The protective provisions will terminate immediately prior to the earlier of: (i) the consummation of this offering, provided that this offering qualifies as a Qualified IPO as defined under the Shareholders Agreement; and (ii) the first submission of the draft registration statement of the Company to the Securities and Exchange Commission in connection with this offering.
+The protective provisions terminated immediately upon the first submission of the draft registration statement of the Company to the Securities and Exchange Commission in connection with this offering.